On this page

 • Alternatives: If you’re looking for a low-interest credit card or are more concerned about earning rewards than building credit, this card will likely disappoint.
 The Petal® 2 “Cash Back, No Fees” Visa® Credit Card has a more generous APR.

-• Bottom line: This is a great card for anyone hoping to avoid an annual fee (See Rates and Fees) or a security deposit while working their way up from average credit.
+• Bottom line: This is a great card for anyone hoping to avoid an annual fee (See rates and Fees) or a security deposit while working their way up from average credit.

 Read our Capital One Platinum Credit Card review or jump back to offer details.